espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Equipment/Invisible Chain Shirt.md

 * * *

-**Effect** You Stride and turn partially invisible, becoming [[Concealed]] until the end of your next turn or until you use a hostile action, whichever comes first.
+**Effect** You Stride and turn partially invisible, becoming [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Concealed]] until the end of your next turn or until you use a hostile action, whichever comes first.
 As normal, you can use the concealment from this activation to [[Hide]].